 Food is fuel.
 And the type of fuel we provide for ourselves matters.

 When you’re busy, you lose track of time.
 Your body, however, doesn’t.
+That’s where the healthy habits for small business owners comes into play each day.

 You get lost in your projects and before you know it, it’s been hours since you’ve had anything to eat.
 So you wind up grabbing whatever’s around, which is usually the easiest (but not necessarily the healthiest) thing you can find.When you take the time to prepare healthy foods in advance, it's not only convenient in the long run, but you actually empower yourself. #smallbusinessowners #healthyliving Click To Tweet